useState in React

 Expert-Level Explanation

-is a hook that lets you add state to functional components.
+useState is a hook that lets you add state to functional components.
 It returns a pair: the current state and a function that updates it.

-multiple times in a single component to track different pieces of state.
+Unlike class component state, useState does not automatically merge update objects.
+You can use useState multiple times in a single component to track different pieces of state.

 Creative Explanation

-as individual switches or buttons in a control panel.
+Think of useState as individual switches or buttons in a control panel.
 Each switch controls a specific aspect of the machine.
 When you flip a switch or press a button, that particular part of the machine (a piece of state in your component) changes its behaviour or appearance accordingly.

 Practical Explanation with Code

-Example of using useState
+Example of using useState:

 import React, { useState } from 'react';